vokseverk/project-template/README.md

 compiling the assets.
 A `.config` file is already present, which should set everything up for you, almost as if you were using CodeKit on a Mac.

+To use it, add the `{project-template}.Frontend` folder as a project in Prepros.

 You cannot, however, use the *Live Preview* function, as it doesn't (yet?) have the ability to set the "root" folder for the site, and you'll need that since you're building everything into the `build` folder.